Erotemic/xdoctest/README.rst

 Backwards Incompatibility
 -------------------------

-There are a few cases that are currently backwards incompatible.
+There are a few cases that ~~are currently~~ were backwards incompatible.

 Evaluating multiple items in a for loop no longer works: